punktDe/neos-hyphenation/Readme.md

 **Configure caching in your project:**

-Please specify a cache backend for this package's cache (`PunktDeNeosHyphenation_HyphenationCache`) in your project's global cache configuration file.
-I recommend making the cache persistent, as its contents are unlikely to change.
+You might specify a different cache backend and cache lifetime in the `Caches.yaml`file.
 The first page hit will be very slow, but once most of the long words are in the cache, it will be quite performant.

-##Usage
+## Usage

  This package provides the Eel Helper `Hyphenation.hyphenateText(string <text>)`, which takes a string as an argument and returns a hyphenated version of this string.